 Urban data governance

-The pictured barriers can be vanquished via manifold manners.
-To provide users incentives, societal implications and benefits should be kept in mind.
-Contracts and procedures need to be handled with care and data sharing should be embedded within them.
+The barriers mentioned above can be vanquished via manifold manners.
+To provide user incentives, societal implications and benefits should be kept in mind.
+Contracts and procedures need to be handled with care and data sharing and provision agreements should be embedded within them.
 In the end, a governance model similar to utilities should be established.
 Additionally, a multidisciplinary team can be assigned as a DPO committee (DPO = Data Protection Officer).
-Besides, a public-private partnership for data governance should be used.
+Besides, a public-private partnership for data governance could be used.

 Plan for Implementation

-Persons in charge can setup an open data portal for their whole city and should federate solutions to integrate partners.
-They should also figure out the best way to tag and identify personal data automatically.
+Persons in charge can setup an open data portal for the whole city and could strive to integrate diverse partners.
+They could also figure out the best way to tag and identify personal data automatically.
 Furthermore, they may identify common ways of working to deal with unexpected data use cases in order to maximize the data usability while complying with GDPR at the same time.
-They can also define procedures and relation models to work with partners and can organize a workshop on UPDG.
-It is also indispensable to define good governance models for cities and to collaborate with other cities to share best practices and to discuss about ongoing projects.
+They can also define procedures and relation models to work with partners and can organize a workshop on the governance of urban data platforms.
+It is also indispensable to define good governance models for cities managing urban data platforms and to collaborate with other cities to share best practices and to discuss about ongoing projects.